temporalio/temporal-learning/docs/getting_started/typescript/dev_environment/index.md

 keywords: [typescript, javascript, js, temporal, sdk, development environment]
 tags: [TypeScript, SDK, development environment]
 last_update:
-  date: 2022-07-22
+  date: 2022-07-26
-title: Set up a Local Development Environment for Temporal and TypeScript
+title: Set up a local development environment for Temporal and TypeScript
 ---

 To follow the TypeScript SDK tutorials and build your own Temporal applications, you'll need the TypeScript SDK and a Temporal server.